Check code coverage

 4. Select Open to start CoverageBrowser.

-5. In CoverageBrowser, select File > Load Execution Report and select the .csexe for the coverage scan.
+5. In CoverageBrowser, go to File > Load Execution Report and select the .csexe for the coverage scan.

-6. If you want to reuse the execution report, deselect the Delete execution report after loading check box.
+6. To keep the execution report, clear Delete execution report after loading.

 Open the analyzed files in Qt Creator.
-The results of the analysis are displayed after the code in Edit mode.
+You can see the results of the analysis after the code in Edit mode.
 You can change the fonts and colors used for different types of results.

 Changing Fonts and Colors

-To change the default fonts and colors, select Preferences > Text Editor > Font & Colors.
+To change the default fonts and colors, go to Preferences > Text Editor > Font & Colors.
 Create your own color scheme and select new fonts and colors for the following results:

 • Code Coverage Added Code